ben-xD/orth.uk/website/static/workshops/realtime-flutter-app-slides/realtime-flutter-app-slides.md

 ## **Question:** What is realtime? ⏰
 --v
 ## Different types ⏰⏱⌚️
-- **Reliable vs unrealiable:** WebSockets, RTP, WebRTC, WebTransport
+- **Reliable vs unreliable:** WebSockets, RTP, WebRTC, WebTransport
 - **App state:** app is open vs closed
 --v
 ## Tasks ✅
+- Prepare networking code (`web_socket_channel` package)
-- Subscribe for updates to questions
+- Subscribe for updates to questions, print something when a message is received
+  - trigger the event to sync by e.g. creating a question
+- Update UI with latest questions and answers
 --h
 ## Sprint 3 🏃🏿‍♀️🏃‍♀️🏃🏃🏼‍♂️🏃
 --v